Srijan1214/Srijan1214/README.md

 <br>
 <img alt="GIF" src="https://github.com/Srijan1214/Srijan1214/blob/main/programming.gif?raw=true" height="200" />

+## About MySelf
-- Hi, I'm Srijan Joshi, a computer science major to finishing my undergraduate degree in May 2021.
+Hi, I'm Srijan Joshi, a computer science major to finishing my undergraduate degree in May 2021.
 I am also minoring in mathematics.
 <br>
-- I have been programming since my early teenage years and published my first PlayStore app in 2016, when I was 16 years old. https://play.google.com/store/apps/details?id=com.srijantapingthecircles.game
+I have been programming since my early teenage years and published my first PlayStore app in 2016, when I was 16 years old. https://play.google.com/store/apps/details?id=com.srijantapingthecircles.game
 <br>
 I have had years of experience in many programming languages and have studied many programming paradigms.
 My strongest language is C++, close is Python.

-**If are coming from graduate school:**
+## My Motivations for Graduate School:
 <br>
 I am currently really interested in pursuing graduate school and doing research in the field of Artificial Intelligence.
 Below are the projects I would like for you to take a look at if you want to see what I have done in this field.
 - https://github.com/Srijan1214/Chess-Web-Platform-With-AI